Snowfork/snowbridge-subsquid/README.md

 See the [full desription](https://docs.subsquid.io/basics/squid-structure/) in the documentation.

 ## Graphql server extensions

+Basically transfer status should be resolved by these two queries.
+- transferStatusToPolkadots
+- transferStatusToEthereums

 It is possible to extend `squid-graphql-server(1)` with custom [type-graphql](https://typegraphql.com) resolvers and to add request validation.